amir-thatoneguy/deep-class-aware-ood/README.md

 We then applied Bayesian nonparametric approaches such as the Bayesian GMM with a Dirichlet prior to clustering the unseen data.

 ## Results
 The uncertainty estimation method worked perfectly and consistently across all of the uncertainty estimation algorithms we used, almost always finding the best possible threshold one could manually set.
-The bottleneck for the final result seemed to be the Bayesian nonparametric approach to clustering without a prior on the number of classes.
+The bottleneck for the final result seemed to be the Bayesian nonparametric approach to clustering with a Dirichlet prior on the number of classes.
 The BGMM model in our project didn't work very well.

 ## Other Information
 The feature extractor in our project is a classic VGG-19 trained on ImageNet-1K.
 All of the code is in Pytorch.
 The collaborators on this project were Alireza Gargoori Motlagh and Mohammad Mahdi Asmae.